 We're committed to serve, support, and partner with people and communities facing social, cultural, economic, physical, and attitudinal barriers to education and jobs, to promotion and advancement, and to the highest levels of achievement and success.
 We have a role in addressing fundamental issues of bias, discrimination, and exclusion.

 In this spirit, many of our faculty members conduct research that focuses on underrepresented populations and on identifying ways to eliminate barriers to success in school and in life.
-We aim to contribute to solving our society’s most critical issues, such as closing the achievement gap, building healthy relationships and healthy communities, closing the opportunity gap, combating adolescent substance abuse, charting brain growth and health.
+We aim to contribute to solving our society’s most critical issues, such as building healthy relationships and healthy communities, closing the opportunity gap, combating adolescent substance abuse, charting brain growth and health, and globalization.

 Ph.D. in developmental psychology student